lifeplus1/AET/contact.md

 ## Connect with Our Community

 While we maintain a focused approach to our content and community, we're always interested in connecting with serious researchers, practitioners, and educators in the field of energy technologies.

+### Social Engagement

+For ongoing discussions and community updates, you can also find us on:

+- **Blog Comments**: Engage directly with our blog posts to share insights and ask questions
+- **Educational Forums**: We participate in various energy technology and consciousness research forums
+- **Research Networks**: Connect with us through academic and alternative research communities

+*Note: We prioritize meaningful engagement over broad social media presence, focusing on quality discussions rather than large followings.*

 ### Research Collaboration